 As an important part of the PSHE programme, we teach children about how to resolve minor conflicts in a non-violent manner.
-Children learn to take ownership of their feelings and are given strategies for dealing with them.
+Children learn to take ownership of their feelings - through the Reflective Toolkit - and are given strategies for dealing with them.
 They also learn to recognise a range of feelings and emotions in other people and to understand how these can affect actions.